 - 1/2 cup loosely packed cilantro leaves

-- Peel and finely chop the onion.
-Heat the remaining 2 teaspoons of oil in a large frying pan over medium heat, add the onion and salt and cook, stirring frequently, until the onion is softened, about 3 minutes.
+Peel and finely chop the onion.
+Heat the remaining 2 teaspoons of oil in a large frying pan over medium heat, add the onion and salt and cook, frequently stirring, until the onion is softened, about 3 minutes.

-- Meanwhile, peel and chop the potatoes.
-Add the to the pan, cover and cook, stirring occasionally to keep it from sticking, until the potato is tender, about 10 minutes.
+Meanwhile, peel and chop the potatoes.
+Add them to the pan, cover, and cook, occasionally stirring to keep it from sticking, until the potato is tender for about 10 minutes.